spectrochempy/spectrochempy/docs/index.rst

 .. warning::

-    |scpy| is still experimental and under active development.
+    `SpectroChemPy` is still experimental and under active development.
     Its current design is subject to major changes, reorganizations, bugs and crashes!!!
 Please report any issues to the `Issue Tracker <https://github.com/spectrochempy/spectrochempy/issues>`__